 - Analyze the ways in which linguistic, religious, philosophical, and historical circumstances shape human experience.

-K6: Individual & Society
+Knowledge Area 6: Individual & Society

 The Individual and Society (IS) perspective focuses on the relationship between people and their socialization.
 Students will be exposed to connections between behaviors, perspectives, psychology, and influences affecting everyday life.
 Courses are approved for the IS Knowledge Area based on their capacity to offer students opportunities to attain the learning outcomes below.